 Under federal tax laws that became effective in 1987, scholarship or grant support in excess of tuition and related expenses (required books, fees, supplies, and equipment), regardless of the source, is considered taxable income.
 Proceeds from educational loans are not considered taxable income.
 Compensation from the University received under the Federal Work-Study Program or other employment arrangements is also considered taxable income, but is not subject to Social Security taxes if earned during the academic year.

 Fees and Expenses

-The list above represents the regular University charges.
+The list above reflects the regular University charges.
 These charges are subject to change without prior notice.
 Changes in programs and in the academic calendar do not entitle students to any credits against established fees.
-Students who are not covered under their family's medical insurance can purchase a Princeton health plan for an additional charge of $1,900.
+Students who are not covered under their family's medical insurance must purchase a Princeton health plan for an additional charge of $3,000.

-The budget that is used to calculate financial aid awards includes an allowance of $3,600 for other costs that a student will incur during the year.
+The financial aid budget includes an allowance of $3,500 for other costs that a student may incur during the year.
 These expenses typically include books, laundry, clothing, recreation, incidentals, dues, and activity fees.
-Freshmen and sophomores are charged a residential college fee of $810, which will appear on the University bill.

-The total student budget for the 2016–17 academic year, therefore, is approximately $63,690, not including travel expenses, which vary depending on a student's state or country of residence.
-Costs for 2017-18 are expected to increase modestly.
+The total student budget for the 2022–23 academic year, therefore, is approximately $79,540, not including travel expenses, which vary depending on a student's state or country of residence.
+Costs for 2023–24 are expected to increase slightly.